adzejs/adze/docs/guide/using-shed.md

 ## fireListeners

-Fires any listeners that are watching the log level defined in the provided [final log data](#addmelater).
+Fires any listeners that are watching the log level defined with the provided [final log data](data.md#log-data).
 The final log data and render object will be passed to the listener callback.

 _NOTE:_ It is not necessary to call this method manually to fire listeners.
 When a log is terminated it will fire it automatically.
 However, if you are recalling a log and want to fire the listener for it again, you'll need to use the pattern in the example below.